Manilla Bank (Manilla, IN)

 Cause Details

-Closed by state examiner after discovery/allegations of embezzlement and deficient funds under President Thomas K. Mull.
+Closed by the state banking department/examiner after investigations amid allegations of embezzlement by president Thomas K. Mull.

 Newspaper Excerpt